lcdb/lcdb-wf/references/README.md

 ```

-Each block describes either a fasta or gtf file.
-Each block has at least the
+Each block describes either a `fasta` or `gtf` file.
+Each block has at least
-assembly, type, and a URL.
+the assembly, type, and a URL.
 They can also have a `postprocess`, which is an
 arbitrary function (described below) that converts the downloaded URL to
 something that conforms to the standards of the workflow (also described
 below).
 By supplying a tag, we can differentiate between different versions
 (e.g., FlyBase r6.04 vs r6.11) or different kinds of postprocessing (e.g, "chr"
 preprended to chrom names or not).

-Blocks with a type of "fasta" can have an optional  `indexes` entry which will
+Blocks with a type of `fasta` can have an optional  `indexes` entry which will
 build the specified indexes.
+Blocks with a type of `gtf` can have an optional
+`conversions` entry which will perform the specified conversion.
+Available
+indexes and conversions are described below.

 ## Post processing
-The `postprocessing` values are dotted names that refer to Python modules
+Sometimes the file at a URL is not in exactly the right format.
+The block can
+define a `postprocess` string, which contains a dotted name referring to Python
-importable by the `reference.snakefile`.
+function that is importable by the `reference.snakefile`.
+For example, if
+a `postprocess` string is `"hg19.fix_fasta"`, then there should be a file
+`hg19.py` that has within it a function called `fix_fasta()` in the same
+directory as the references Snakefile.
 The dotted name should refer to
-a function that has the function signature:
+a function that has this function signature:

 ```python
 def func(temp_downloaded_filenames, final_postprocessed_filename)